rvdemonk/multilevel-critical-node/README.md

-# Multilevel critical node problem
+# Multilevel MIP for the Critical Node Problem

 Implementation of the multilevel approach to the critical node problem outlined in the paper by A. Baggio et al: https://pubsonline.informs.org/doi/abs/10.1287/opre.2020.2014